Akarin-project/MinecraftForge/README.md

 # MinecraftForge

-## Modifications to the Minecraft base files to assist in compatibility between mods.
+## Modifications to the Minecraft Forge code to assist in compatibility between mods.